 The northern San Luis Valley is in the throes of a historic drought.
 Water table levels are 40 feet below where they were ten years ago.
 While this is largely due to historic level drought, center pivot agriculture driven by subsurface pumping, as well as a governmental program to remove water from the San Luis Creek basin to pay for the Rio Grande Compact water debts, the reality is that this situation is likely to be permanent and future models of successful agriculture need to encompass that reality.

-The Everson Ranch sustainable agricultural plan includes holistic grazing methods (www.savoryinstitute.com) and permaculture methods (www.hialtpc.org).
+The Everson Ranch management plan includes holistic grazing methods (www.savoryinstitute.com) and permaculture methods (www.hialtpc.org).
 We are developing and modeling economic viability models such as work vacations, low-water food production methods (greenhouses, drought resistant plants and animals, etc.), alternative energy production.